Bhutan - A Journey into Spirituality from Druk Asia Bhutan Travel Specialist Youtube Channel on YouTube.

 Bhutan is a scared land with deeply spiritual people.
 Buddhism and Hinduism are both practiced although the majority of people are Buddhists.

-There are more than 10,000 stupas or chortens and more than 2,000 monasteries in the kingdom, many built centuries ago in honour of the teachings of Buddhism.
-Some are national treasures like the Taktshang, the Tiger’s Nest built on a sheer craggy cliff face as if grounded on the deep faith of its people.
+There are more than 10,000 stupas or chortens and more than 2,000 monasteries in the kingdom, many built centuries ago in honor of the teachings of Buddhism.
+Some are national treasures like the Taktsang, the Tiger’s Nest built on a sheer craggy cliff face as if grounded on the deep faith of its people.

 The hermitages that are built high above some of these sacred sites are a marvel to see; many of them are huts in traditional architecture providing shelter to meditation practitioners amidst deep nature.

 Spiritual seekers will find numerous spiritual sites throughout Bhutan.
 Some are within easy reach or a few hours’ walk, and others require a bit of a trek or climb but it is always satisfying to reach the tops of the numerous monasteries that mark Bhutan’s landscape and to take a moment to contemplate on top of the world.